lextm/jekyll-theme-chirpy/_posts/2008-6-9-snmp-design-time-for-parser-details-part-ii.md

 In #SNMP MIB case, TDD works perfect.
 The first few MIB documents take me about ten days, while the rest only take one.

-SharpDevelop’s wonderful integration with NUnit makes it possible to debug into test cases.
+SharpDevelop's wonderful integration with NUnit makes it possible to debug into test cases.
 And this feature significantly saves my time on debugging.
-Even though SharpDevelop’s debugger is not as powerful as Visual Studio and NUnit for #D is not as beautiful as ReSharper’s NUnit session panel, this free C# IDE does provide what a C# developer requires.
+Even though SharpDevelop's debugger is not as powerful as Visual Studio and NUnit for #D is not as beautiful as ReSharper's NUnit session panel, this free C# IDE does provide what a C# developer requires.
 Thank you, #D guys.
 Thank you all for this TDD IDE.

-BTW, since I started to use TortoiseSVN to access CodePlex.com, I found that SharpDevelop’s SVN support really neat and useful.
+BTW, since I started to use TortoiseSVN to access CodePlex.com, I found that SharpDevelop's SVN support really neat and useful.
 <!--more-->